Skills Assessment FAQ

 - Science and Engineering Technology Programs Math Skills Assessment

 The Technology Math Skills assessment is only for the Faculty of Applied Science and Engineering Technology students.
 The assessment covers the mathematical topic areas such as arithmetic, per cent, ratios and proportions, basic algebra, linear correlation, graphs and systems of linear equations and measurements.
-Students enrolled in the School of Information and Communication Technology programs do not need to complete a math assessment.
+Students enrolled in the School of Software Design & Data Science and School of Information Technology Administration and Security programs do not need to complete a math assessment.
 A calculator will be provided for this assessment.

 - Arts and Science - University Transfer Program Math Skills Assessment